pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/loki.md

-!!! note To deploy and configure a Pachyderm cluster to forward logs to Loki, a ***Pachyderm Enterprise License*** is required.
+!!! note To deploy and configure a Pachyderm cluster to ship logs to Loki, a ***Pachyderm Enterprise License*** is required.

 # Enabling Loki